AmjadArbasi/passwordy/README.md

 2. Create a master password.
 3. Start adding your passwords securely.

+## Contributing
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.